 Le Marais

-However, close to the end of the 18th century, most of the nobility had abandoned their homes in favor of other mansions.
-Only a handful of nobles still lived there including the Prince de Soubise.
-During and after the French Revolution, the district lost all its nobles and was subsequently forgotten.
+However, by the end of the 18th century, most nobility had abandoned their homes in favour of other mansions.
+Only a handful of nobles, including the Prince de Soubise, lived there.
+The district lost all its nobles during and after the French Revolution and was subsequently forgotten.

 Most hôtels particuliers restored in the district are part of Place des Vosges, such as Pavillon du Roi (the King’s Pavilion), Pavillon de la Reine (the Queen’s Pavilion).
 There’s Maison de Victor Hugo, Hôtel de Sully and Hôtel d’Angoulême Lamoignon which hosts the Bibliothèque Historique de la Ville de Paris (the Historical Library of the City of Paris).